 Conflicts

 In the event of any conflict between these Rules and Regulations and the terms of any lease, license or other written agreement between the FMA and a third party, the terms of the lease, license of other written agreement shall prevail.

+Exclusions

+These Rules and Regulations are not applicable on NPS Property.
+Use and access to NPS Property are governed by the Code of Federal Regulations and the Superintendent’s Compendium for the Fort Monroe National Monument which can be located at: www.nps.gov/fomr/learn/management.index.htm.

 Rules and Regulations